-- To recommend the whistle-blower discuss and report the issue with a colleague or officer in a supervisory position within the organisation; the external confidential adviser will not then take any action directly.
-(Please also refer to the internal Confidential Adviser and Complaint policy (220.127.116.11).
+- To recommend the whistle-blower discuss and report the issue with a colleague, an officer in a supervisory position or the internal confidential adviser within the organisation; the external confidential adviser will not then take any action directly.
+(Please also refer to the internal Confidential Adviser and Complaint policy (184.108.40.206).

 - The external confidential adviser contacts the Managing Director and the Supervisory Board directly in order to discuss the nature of the disclosure and make any follow-up agreements.

 - If the Managing Director is involved in the disclosure, the external confidential adviser may decide to only inform the Supervisory Board.

 - If the Managing Director and the Supervisory Board are both involved in the disclosure, the external confidential adviser may decide to engage a third party.

 The external confidential adviser will discuss these follow-up steps with the whistle-blower and explain the argumentation for the choice of follow-up steps.
 The above steps are worked out in more detail in the regulations below.
 These whistle-blower regulations are part of the Simavi organisational manuals and published on the website of Simavi.